univention/guardian/univention-guardian/README.md

-# univention-guardian-server - Cerbos PoC
+# univention-guardian-server

 Standalone UCS package that runs [Cerbos](https://docs.cerbos.dev/) as a local policy (PDP) engine on a UCS Server.
-In it's current configuration, Cerbos exposes two listeners, both bound to `localhost` only:
+In its current configuration, Cerbos exposes two listeners, both bound to `localhost` only:

-- `127.0.0.1:3593` — gRPC API
+- `127.0.0.1:3593` - gRPC API
-- `127.0.0.1:3592` — HTTP API
+- `127.0.0.1:3592` - HTTP API

-> This is a Proof of Concept.
-The audience for this README is fellow
-> developers, not operators.
+> The audience for this README is fellow developers, not operators.
 > Design rationale and troubleshooting live in
 > [`docs/generated/architecture-cerbos-server.md`](../docs/generated/architecture-cerbos-server.md).
+> For how to test and release the package, see [`docs/RELEASING.md`](../docs/RELEASING.md).

 ## Current limitations